Skip to content

 Impulse Calculator

-Calculate impulse (J = Ft), find average collision force, determine impact duration, or compute change in momentum.
+Calculate impulse (J = Ft), find average collision force with g-force and energy absorbed, determine impact duration, or compute change in momentum.
 Step-by-step solutions with unit conversions.

 Interactive calculator